This gluten-free granola couldn’t be any simpler to make and is also vegan, 100% whole grain and dairy-free.

 The two tablespoons of vanilla isn’t a typo, by the way.
 Just go with it!
 And the almond extract adds something a little special, without turning the granola almond-flavored.

-I hope you all have a fantastic 4th of July! :)
+I hope you all have a fantastic 4th of July!
+And for another gluten-free treat perfect for the holiday, check out this amazing Gluten Free Angel Food Cake.

 Gluten-free Granola (vegan, dairy-free, 100% whole grain)